A Guide to Lubricant Additives

 Additives with Polar Properties

 Additive polarity determines the attraction of additive molecules toward other polar materials in contact with oil.
-To put it another way, “like dissolves like” which means that polar additives are attracted to substances that are also polar in nature such as water, a sponge, a metal surface, dirt, water, and wood pulp.
+In other words, “like dissolves like”: polar additives attract other polar substances, such as water, metal surfaces, dirt, sponges, and wood pulp.
 Meanwhile, wax, Teflon, mineral base stock, and water repellents are examples of non-polar materials.

 Types of Lubricant Additives